codeonlyjs/website/content/guide/routerDetails.md

 inspects the `href` attribute and if it looks like an in-page link, instructs the router to initiate a URL load for the href.

+The router driver is selected by creating an instance and passing it to the router's `start` method.
+If no driver is specified, an instance of the `WebHistoryRouterDriver` is used.

 Currently the `WebHistoryRouteDriver` is the only available driver, but may be expanded with a similar driver for the Navigation API.
 A server side router driver will also be developed for use in server-side rendering scenarios.